GRCDEV/ArduSim/help/usage.md

 The file *ardusim.ini* is used to load some relevant parameters both in simulation as in real UAVs.
 The default parameters for the *simulator-gui* are set in the *SimulationParam.properties* file.
 While using the GUI version users can change several parameters, in the CLI version this is not possible and the *SimulationParam.properties* file should be updated (we recommend doing this via de GUI, using the save-button, to avoid any errors).
 Furthermore, several protocols have an additional configuration dialog.
 Those parameters are also read from a file.
-This file is simular to *SimulationParm.properties* but is unique for each protocol for instance *muscop.properties*.
+This file is simular to *SimulationParm.properties* but is unique for each protocol for instance *protocols.muscop.properties*.
 The developer of a protocol will have to create the GUI and CLI configuration dialog specific to his/her protocol and with it the *.properties* file.
 The *.properties* file is processed by a protocol specific class (we recommend the naming convention *protocolNameSimProperties.java*)
 IMPORTANT NOTE: in the *protocolNameSimProperties.java* you will likely set more parameters then a user can change in the GUI, if this is the case, make sure to give them a default value.
 If you forget to do this, and you run a real experiment the experiment will fail (or worst the UAV will crash) because those parameters have a null value!
 This is simple because all the *.properties* files are not read while doing real experiments only the *ardusim.ini* file is used in real experiments.